Patrick Chinnery

 Patrick Francis Chinnery is a neurologist, clinician scientist, and Wellcome Trust Principal Research Fellow based in the Medical Research Council Mitochondrial Biology Unit and the University of Cambridge, where he is also professor of neurology and head of the department of clinical neurosciences.

-In 2023 he was appointed executive chair of the Medical Research Council (United Kingdom).
+In 2023, he was appointed executive chair of the Medical Research Council (United Kingdom).
 He is co-chair of the National Institute for Health and Care Research BioResource for Translational Research in Chronic and Rare Diseases.

 Early life and education

-Chinnery attended Medical School at Newcastle University, where he graduated with a Bachelor of Medical Science degree in 1989 with first class honours; and Bachelor of Medicine, Bachelor of Surgery with honours in 1992.
-He went on to complete his PhD in mitochondrial genetics in 2000 whilst training in clinical neurology and neurogenetics.
+Chinnery attended Medical School at Newcastle University, where he graduated with a Bachelor of Medical Science degree in 1989 with first-class honours; and Bachelor of Medicine, Bachelor of Surgery with honours in 1992.
+He went on to complete his PhD in mitochondrial genetics in 2000 while training in clinical neurology and neurogenetics.